tonybranfort/filter-objects/README.md

 __"target object"__.
 Any object that is passed into a [`matches`](#matches) or [`filter`](#filter) (as an array) function as the second parameter.
 The target object or objects is/are the object(s) that is/are being tested against the pattern object to determine if it matches.
 See notes and example  under [`pObj`](#pObj).

 ### <a name="propsToTest" />propsToTest
 An array or object that contains property names and their assigned [`options`](#options) values, if any.
 Property names are strings and are in dot notation if nested; eg "tail.color" to identify the property in `{tail: {color: black}}`.
+Properties to test do __not__ cascade to include nested object properties; see caution note at bottom of this section.

 Can take one of the following forms:
 * an array of strings which are the property names to be tested.  `options` values cannot be specified for individual properties with this form.
 Example: